Obesity and Breast Cancer

 How do Medics define obesity?

 Medics traditionally measure obesity and ‘being overweight’ in three ways:-

 - Body composition describes where the body carries fat.
 For example, the upper body, abdominal region, hips, buttocks or legs.
 This measurement may also consider tape measurements like the ‘hips to abdominal’ ratio.

 - Skin fold measurement is an actual measuring of the thickness of fat rolls around the abdomen and other areas.

 Body Mass Index (BMI) as a measure of obesity, and projected breast cancer risk?

-The body-mass-index is frequently used as a measure of overall fitness.
+The body-mass-index is also useful as a measure of overall fitness.
 Specifically, BMI is the ratio of weight (in kilograms) to height (in meters) squared.
-A healthy weight for a women is often defined by a Body Mass Index (BMI) between 18.5 and 24.9 kg/m2.
-Obesity is defined as a BMI of greater than 30 kg/m2.
+Specialists state that a Body Mass Index (BMI) between 18.5 and 24.9 kg/m2 is healthy for women.
+The definiton of obesity is a BMI of greater than 30 kg/m2.

 - <18.5 underweight